kno10/python-kmedoids/paper.md

 We primarily attribute this to being able to use a better memory layout than currently possible in Java (Project Valhalla's value types may eventually help).
-Using two threads in Rust, we achieve a 34% faster calculation with 2.95 ns per N², but as we see diminishing returns when further increasing the number of threads for this data set size, caused by the overhead and synchronization cost.
+Using two threads in Rust, we achieve a 34% faster calculation with 2.95 ns per N², but we see diminishing returns when further increasing the number of threads for this data set size, caused by the overhead and synchronization cost.
 For small data sets, using a single thread appears beneficial, and the Python wrapper defaults to this for small data sets.